 - build awareness of the roles, responsibilities and activities of the university, university leaders and university community support offices in times of collective tragedies and geopolitical crises.

-- As directed by the Board of Governors, an independent review of the May 2024 encampment is underway.
+- As directed by the Board of Governors, retired Court of King’s Bench of Alberta Justice C. Adèle Kent conducted an independent review of the May 2024 encampment.

 - The university has disclosed its University Endowment Pool (UEP) investment holdings as of March 31, 2022, 2023 and 2024.
 Going forward this list will be disclosed every year.